HANDS ACROSS THE SEA

 BOGEY: Wait till I've had a drink.

-CLARE (to MRS WADHURST): Is Peter around or is he still darting about the Solent?
+WADHURST): Is Peter around or is he still darting about the Solent?

 MRS WADHURST: I'm afraid I couldn't say -- you see --